 This is a very difficult question to answer, since it will vary in every installation.
-The actual range will depend on many factors, including the device location, height, shape of the terrain, terrain surface, obstacles, the antenna used, proximity to similar devices, radio model etc. As a very general guideline in a typical, outdoor location, using the lowest power radio option available (-SS), where each RFScada unit may be visible from the other and using the internal antennas supplied with the standard product a range of at least two miles is to be expected, and five miles is usually possible.
-A similar 'line of sight' installation, using the optional 13 dB gain Yagi antennas at each end should produce a range of 25 miles with the -SS version, 40 miles using the -SS1 version.
-Using the internal antenna and inside a typical factory, with moving and stationary machines, obstacles, metal walls, interfering devices and no line of sight the range may be reduced to a few hundred yards with ISM devices.
+The actual range will depend on many factors, including the device location, height, shape of the terrain, terrain surface, obstacles, the antenna used, proximity to similar devices, radio model etc. As a very general guideline in a typical outdoor location, using the lowest power radio option available (-SS1), where each RFScada unit may be visible from the other and using the internal antennas supplied with the standard product a range of at least five miles is to be expected, and 8 miles is usually possible.
+A similar 'line of sight' installation, using the optional 13 dB gain Yagi antennas at each end should produce a range of 40 miles.
+Using the internal antenna and inside a typical factory, with moving and stationary machines, obstacles, metal walls, interfering devices and no line of sight the range may be reduced to less than a mile with ISM devices.
 The VHF and UHF models have much better coverage in non line of sight applications, plus have higher RF power output so coverage with those models is substantially higher.
 The range depends on many factors.
 Please consult with the factory for your specific application; If you are unsure of the best model for your application please call the factory for application assistance.
-If the exact site locations (GPS co-ordinates) are known a suitable solution may be recommended using topology programs at Data Delivery Devices LLC.
+If the exact site locations (GPS co-ordinates) are know a suitable solution may be recommended using topology programs at Data Delivery Devices LLC.

 Evaluation units may be available for testing at your location.